 Broadcast Date: July 29, 1956.
 A woman describes seeing the Cadborosaurus in the waters off of Discovery Island. video by: CBC Play video

-In 1967 after spending 50 years on the island Captain Beaumont died at the age of 92.
-Beaumont was always hosting Scouts, cadets and all kinds of youth on the island he claimed to have hosted 20,000 over his lifetime on the island.
-He keep fit into his 90ís and used to row around discovery Island and the Chatham Islands as well as to the Victoria Yacht Club.
+1967- Captain Beaumont dies at the age of 92 he had lived on the island for 50 years, Beaumont was always hosting Scouts, Cadets and all kinds of youth on the island.
+He claimed to have hosted 20,000 over his lifetime on the island.
+He kept fit into his 90ís and used to row around Discovery and the Chatham Islands as well as to the Victoria Yacht Club.
 In his will he gave the island to the Province of British Columbia.
 There are two plaques on the island one from the Scouts and one from the Province of British Columbia thanking him for the gift.
 They are located on the west side of Rudlin Bay.

-Finally on July 27, 1972 after Captain Beaumont's will was thoroughly contested by his nephew which only received one dollar of his $125,000 estate the southern part of the island was established as the Discovery Island Provincial Marine Park.
-The eastern part of the island remained Coast Guard property for the lighthouse and the northern part of the island remained a first nations reserve.
-Captain Beaumontís house was burned by BC parks after much vandalizm.
-In 1996 the lighthouse was de-staffed and automated the lighthouse had been manned for 110 years.
-And on September 3, 2004 the foghorn at the lighthouse was deactivated and removed from the station.
-Today nobody lives on the island and the lighthouse buildings are shamefully deteriorating.
+July 27, 1972- The southern part of the island is established as Discovery Island Provincial Marine Park.
+Captain Beaumont's will was thoroughly contested by his nephew which only received one dollar of his $125,000 estate the southern part of the island was established as the Discovery Island Provincial Marine Park.
+The eastern part of the island remained Coast Guard property for the lighthouse and the northern part of the island remained a First Nations Reserve.
+8.41 acres is transferred to Scouts Canada and later sold.
+Captain Beaumontís house was demolished after much vandalism.